ArtSabintsev/UIFloatLabelTextField/README.md

 ### A subclassed UITextField that implements the Float Label UI design pattern.
 ___

-### Note
-If you are looking for the `UITextView` equivalent of this class, please visit my [UIFloatLabelTextView](http://www.github.com/ArtSabintsev/UIFloatLabelTextView) repository.

 ### About
 In 2013, [**Matt D. Smith**](http://twitter.com/mds) unveiled the **[Float Label](http://www.floatlabel.com)** user interface design pattern.
 In short, it retains a text field's placeholder above said text field as a *floating label*.
 This label is brightly colored when the field is active, and dimly colored when a user has finished editing that field.

+### Note
+If you are looking for the `UITextView` equivalent of this class, please visit my [UIFloatLabelTextView](http://www.github.com/ArtSabintsev/UIFloatLabelTextView) repository.

 ![Sample Gif of Library in Action](http://d13yacurqjgara.cloudfront.net/users/6410/screenshots/1254439/form-animation-_gif_.gif)

 Image credit: [Matt D. Smith](http://twitter.com/mds).
-### Changelog (v1.1.0)
+### Changelog (v1.1.1)
-- Removed code that caused an *ugly* and unnecessary vertical offset
-- Replaced `UIFloatLabelAnimationDuration` with `UIFloatLabelShowAnimationDuration` and `UIFloatLabelHideAnimationDuration`
+- By default, the keyboard no longer disappears when pressing the clear-text button.
+	- Before v1.1.1, the keyboard would disappear.
+	- A new variable was introduced to toggle the state of the keyboard after pressing the clear-text button.

 ### Features
 - Works with all view `init` styles